 The CMxG13/W has a heavier yielder but is a bit more prone to bud rot also up to press the

-Good air exchange is often the key to a successful grow, it seems to be a low priority for
+Good air exchange is often the key to successful grow; it seems to be a low priority for

-I didn’t realise you were using Co2, if I were you I would definitely stop using it and ventilate
+I didn’t realize you were using Co2; if I were you, I would stop using it and ventilate

-your room properly.
+your room correctly.
 When you get to the point where you cannot improve your yield because

-everything is as perfect as you can get it, then its time to use Co2. !f you use it before you are
+everything is as perfect as you can get it, then it’s time to use Co2. !f you have used it before, you are

-Holidays were great m8, in fact im off again at the end of next month! lol.
+Holidays were great, m8.
+I’m off again at the end of next month!
+Lol.

-You have got it spot on fredster, the whole idea ids to juggle the plants around at different
+You have got it to spot on fredster; the idea is to juggle the plants around at different

 stages of growth so they receive the maximum available light at all stages.
-In fact after I took
+After I took

 wait until next time.

-I have been toying with the idea of doing a tree grow with the Hydrovator/Multiflow because
+I have been toying with the idea of doing a tree grows with the Hydrovator/Multiflow because

-I believe if I made up 4 large buckets and filled them with hydroton I could grow some nice
+I believe if I made up four large buckets and filled them with hydroton, I could grow some nice

 trees, I would only have to make a larger control bucket.

-adjusta wing shades vertically at the outside of the plants with the usual bare vertical bulb in
+adjusted wing shades vertically on the outside of the plants with the usual bare vertical bulb in

 the center.
 My reasoning behind this is I have always thought I am wasting light on the outer